Group Leader: Carlie Muessig

 The gardening process begins with selection of plant varieties by SIG group members.
 We consider previously planted crops as well as new varieties of plants both to guarantee maximum yield and explore new dye materials.

-We strive for red, yellow and blue dyes.
 Once the selection is made and last frost has passed seeds are sown, supplemented by nursery stock as needed.
 The garden beds are maintained through the summer, watering, weeding cutting and drying blooms.
 We also evaluate the yield and viability of each crop.

 When the growing season is over and all the plant material is dried the dye garden members will weigh each variety individually.
 We will suggest the weight of fabric to be dyed for each variety of plant material as well as additives to change or strengthen color.
 We then transfer our bounty to the natural dyeing SIG, clean out our garden beds and wait for another growing season.

 For questions, please email the Group Leader above.
-The name is an active email link.

 Sorry, there were no discussions found.

 You must be logged in to create new discussions.